rlucente-se-jboss/RFESummit2021/README.md

     rpm-ostree db list rhel/8/x86_64/edge --repo=repo | less

-We'll be adding the package `strace` in the next version of our compose, but you can confirm that the package is not included in this compose using:
+You can confirm that the `strace` package is included in this compose
+using:

     rpm-ostree db list rhel/8/x86_64/edge --repo=repo | grep strace